Things to do

 Mountain-bike riding

 Mountain-bike riding is permitted on all management roads in D’Aguilar National Park, unless otherwise signed.
-Mountain biking is not suitable on some management roads due to very steep gradients and rough terrain.
+However, mountain biking is not suitable on some management roads due to very steep gradients and rough terrain.
+Mountain bikers share management roads with other users and need to be aware of the Give way code.

 High levels of fitness and sound navigational skills are required to ride in the park.
 If you are a new rider to the area, you will need to carry a D’Aguilar National Park South D'Aguilar section topographic map, which can be purchased from the Walkabout Creek Discovery Centre.